lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON UPDATE NO ACTION
     );

-CREATE TABLE IF NOT EXISTS R1TX32_team02.reservaties ( reservatienummer INT NOT NULL DEFAULT NEXTVAL ('R1TX32_team02.reservaties_seq'), contacttype text NOT NULL, datum date NOT NULL DEFAULT current_timestamp(),
+CREATE TABLE IF NOT EXISTS reservaties ( reservatienummer INT NOT NULL DEFAULT NEXTVAL ('R1TX32_team02.reservaties_seq'), contacttype text NOT NULL, datum date NOT NULL DEFAULT current_timestamp(),